alertlogic/azure-collector/README.md

 # Overview

-This repo contains Azure Web application Node.js source code and an ARM template for setting up a data collector in Azure which will collect and forward Office 365 log data to the Alert Logic Cloud Defender Log Manager (LM) feature.
+This repository contains Azure Web application Node.js source code and an ARM template for setting up a data collector in Azure which will collect and forward Office 365 log data to the Alert Logic Cloud Defender Log Manager (LM) feature.

 # Installation

 Installation requires the following steps:

 1. Register a new O365 web application in O365 portal for collecting O365 logs.
-1. Set up the required Active Directory security permissions for the application to authorize it to read threat intelligence data and activity reports for your orgaization.
+1. Set up the required Active Directory security permissions for the application to authorize it to read threat intelligence data and activity reports for your organization.
 1. Create an Access Key that will allow the application to connect to the Alert Logic Cloud Defender and Cloud Insight backend.
 1. Download and deploy a custom ARM template to Microsoft Azure to create functions for collecting and managing O365 log data
 1. Verify that installation was successful using Alertlogic CloudDefender UI.